nadder/rstex/Readme.txt

 3. Compile rstex.cpp to get rstex.exe or similar.
 4. Make sure all files the program needs, including tex.pool are located in the same directory as the program itself.
+   (Note: see win/unix specific versions to avoid having all files in the same directory)
 5. Run the command rstex.exe.
 6. Celebrate!